Was Your Injury Caused By An Unseaworthy Vessel?

 The maritime claim of unseaworthiness exists to protect seamen against the many dangers they encounter while working aboard vessels.
 Examples of unseaworthiness include failure to properly train the crew, faulty safety procedures, failure to have properly working safety equipment such as life rafts and survival suits, failure of vessel equipment – including lines, cranes, blocks, coilers, wenches, tow bridles, launchers, trawl gear, seine gear, rollers, gaffs, hydraulic rams, hydraulic pumps, hydraulic lines and switches, navigation equipment, plate freezers, ammonia and freon cooling systems, RSW systems, lazarette pumps and hatches; as well as improper design, inappropriate vessel stability, the failure to provide proper crew clothing, failure to provide appropriate gear, failure to properly man the vessel, and the violation of safety statutes, codes, regulations and standards.

 Maritime insurance is meant to cover a seaman’s claim for unseaworthiness.
-Our attorneys have decades of experience handling unseaworthiness claims.
+At Trueb & Beard, LLC, our attorneys have decades of experience handling unseaworthiness claims.
 Our understanding of maritime insurance and the maritime industry, coupled with our understanding of maritime injury claims, including Jones Act negligence, unseaworthiness, maritime wrongful death, and maintenance, cure and unearned wages, gives you the added edge in having us resolve your maritime injury or wrongful death claims – be it by settlement or trial.